top of page

 Houston, Texas

-Focus of 2023 Conference
+Focus of 2024 Conference

 THE HBCU FACULTY DEVELOPMENT NETWORK

 Ensuring quality in higher education has been a cornerstone of the HBCU Faculty Development Network Annual Conference.
 For over 30 years, the HBCU Faculty Development Network has covered a variety of programs for administrators, faculty, and staff, aimed at improving students learning outcomes.
 Programs include (but are not limited to) quality management, curriculum development, and faculty development.
-This year's conference celebrates 30 years of continuous programs and service in developing the faculty workforce, especially at HBCU institutions.

 PROPOSAL SUBMISSION